North Carolina Secretary of State: History of the office

 The office's responsibilities—determined by statute—have varied over its existence.
 The secretariat managed the issuance of land grants from its colonial creation until 1957.
-In 1831 the secretary was briefly designated state librarian.
-In 1868 a Bureau of Statistics, Agriculture, and Immigration was placed within the office and remained there until a separate Department of Agriculture was created in 1877.
+In 1831, the secretary was briefly designated state librarian.
+In 1868, a Bureau of Statistics, Agriculture, and Immigration was placed within the office and remained there until a separate Department of Agriculture was created in 1877.
 The office has also at times been responsible for insurance regulation, vehicle registration, and collection of the state gas tax.
-Until the General Assembly was moved to the State Legislative Building and given a professional staff in the 1960s, the secretary was responsible for assisting it in several matters, including seating assignment in the legislative chambers, enrolling acts and resolutions before their ratification, and indexing and printing the session laws.
+Until the General Assembly was moved to the State Legislative Building and given a professional staff in the 1960s, the secretary was responsible for assisting it in several matters, including seating assignments in the legislative chambers, enrolling acts and resolutions before their ratification, and indexing and printing the session laws.
 A 1968 constitutional study commission recommended making the governor responsible for the selection of the secretary to reduce voters' burden by shortening the ballot, but this proposal was disregarded by the General Assembly when it revised the state constitution in 1971.
 The State Board of Elections briefly operated under the secretary from 1971 to 1972.